onlyhavecans/squirrels.wtf/content/about/index.md

 ---
 title: Life is Too Awesome to Not Share
+showtoc: false
 ---

-Welcome to my proverbial corner of the internet, or one of them.
+Welcome to my proverbial corner of the internet.

 I am Ame the Squirrel, or Ms. D.O.S. in furry circles.

 I am a furry, an avid reader, a game master, and a musician.